 - Trade and other payables are those to whom the City owes money as at June 30.
-These liabilities are budgeted to reman at a similar - Provisions include accrued long service leave, annual leave and rostered days off owing to employees.
+These liabilities are budgeted to reman at a similar level to 2020-2021

+- Provisions include accrued long service leave, annual leave and rostered days off owing to employees.